-Bananas are caramelized in ghee and topped on creamy cooked oatmeal for a quick and delicious breakfast.
-Top each bowl with fresh or frozen berries, a nut butter of choice, coconut flakes, nuts and seeds, and hemp seeds for an even more elevated bowl of oats.
+To make it, bananas are caramelized in ghee and nestled on top of creamy oatmeal for a quick and delicious breakfast.
+Top each bowl with fresh or frozen berries, your nut butter of choice, coconut flakes, nuts and seeds, and hemp seeds for an even more elevated bowl of oats.

 Use firm, yellow bananas (even slightly green ones) for this caramelized banana oatmeal recipe.
 Bananas that are too ripe tend to get mushy and fall apart once sautéed; save those bananas for delicious chocolate chip peanut butter banana bread instead.